m039/SharpCpp/README.md

-# CSharpCpp
+# SharpCpp

-CSharpCpp is from C# to C++ transpiler/code-generator.
+SharpCpp is a transpiler that generates C++ code from C#.
 Currently only [XLIS](https://github.com/m039/XLIS)'s FooBar example is working and nothing else.

-_It is a prototype, future of the project is unknown._
+_It is just a raw idea, future of the project is unknown._

 # Usage
 * You can use MacOS Application to test functionality, there are no other options for now.